 Completing the IRS form 5500-EZ

 It is important to work with a tax professional when completing the IRS Form 5500-EZ.
-When working with the IRA Financial Group, our tax professionals and CPAs will help you complete and file the IRS Form 5500-EZ if your plan has assets valued at $250,000 or above as of December 31 of the previous year as part of our compliance services.
+When working with IRA Financial Group, our tax professionals will help you complete and file the IRS Form 5500-EZ if your plan has assets valued at $250,000 or above as of December 31 of the previous year as part of our compliance services.

 PART I – Annual Return identification Information